hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

     die("<b>Error</b>: Unable to connect to database");
 }
 ```
 This file contains credentials for database connection.
-I tried to ssh to the user **bill** with the password in this file but was unsuccsesful.
+I tried to ssh to the user **bill** with the password in this file but was unsuccesful.

 **register.php**
 ```php